runemadsen/runemadsen-2012/writings/comm-web/lecture-intro.md

 * Is it something we can use outside ITP? = YES.
 Ruby and Sinatra is used everywhere (nytimes)
 * Ruby will probably be the most widely used programming language on the web in 5 years
-* It's a great intro to web programming
-* BONUS: Ruby and Datamapper in many ways makes your life easier if you've done PHP or (gosh) ASP before
+* BONUS: Ruby and Datamapper in many ways makes your life easier if you've done PHP or (gosh) ASP before.
+It's a great intro to web programming

 **Today**

 * Introductions (me and you)
-* a lot of me talking about the internet
+* a lot of me talking about the internet.
+The purpose of this first class is to make you aware of all the technologies we use in this class.
 * VERY IMPORTANT that you ask questions.
 You are not the only one, and nothing is embarrassing.
+* This is only a 7 week class and we have a ton of stuff to learn, so ASSSSK
 * Laptops only for notes